AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/v2-migration.md

 const msalInstance = new msal.PublicClientApplication(msalConfig);
 ```

-In MSAL v3.x, you should initialize the application object as well.
+In MSAL v3.x, you must initialize the application object as well.
 There are several options at your disposal:

 ### Option 1